Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that prints a matrix of integers
+Add a function that adds 2 tuples